gelicia/DataModeler/README.md

 ## Configuration
 ### Global
+Global configuration files are found in the `/config` directory of the program root.
 #### adapters.list
 This file is a list of `Adapter` classes to be initialized by the `DriverManager`.